Glacier Peak Wilderness alert

 Decades-long challenges continue

-Immense effort has been made to improve access in Glacier Peak Wilderness in recent years.
-Still, much work remains. - Broadly, the PCT between Baekos Creek (mile 2512) and the Suiattle River Trail (mile 2544) is impacted by numerous down trees, washouts, and narrow sections of trail tread.
+From south to north: - Broadly, the PCT between Baekos Creek (mile 2512) and the Suiattle River Trail (mile 2544) is impacted by numerous down trees, washouts, and narrow sections of trail tread.
 The bridge across Baekos Creek is broken and not passable for stock animals.
 Logs, some as large as 6 feet in diameter, make the trail especially difficult as you cross Vista Ridge (mile 2534-2537). - Be aware that Kennedy Creek (mile 2515.5) remains a permanently unbridged crossing.
 It has been many years since the bridge washed away.
 It will not be replaced.
 The ford of this opaque, glacial sediment filled creek is often difficult.
-The creek can rise dramatically during periods of high snowmelt as well as during and after storms. - Fire Creek Pass (mile ~2523) is a particularly snowbound and steep obstacle for hikers early in the year. - The PCT through Milk Creek drainage (miles 2524-2532) is in especially rough shape with high brush choking the trail. - A large avalanche path, choked with trees, off of Plummer Mountain (mile ~2553) in the upper Miner’s Creek area blocks access for stock animals.
+The creek can rise dramatically during periods of high snowmelt as well as during and after storms. - Fire Creek Pass (mile ~2523) is a particularly snowbound and steep obstacle for hikers early in the year. - The PCT through Milk Creek drainage (miles 2524-2532) is heavily damaged.
+Reports indicate that sections of the trail are overly narrow, or washed away, on steep slopes.
+High brush chokes the trail.
+Some hikers report feeling that the area is dangerous. - A large avalanche path, choked with trees, off of Plummer Mountain (mile ~2553) in the upper Miner’s Creek area blocks access for stock animals.
 Mt.
 Baker-Snoqualmie National Forest does an outstanding job stewarding trail and road conditions on their website.
 Visit the link:

 In short, be prepared!